vivi-more/vivi-more/README.md

 🎓 Holding a technical degree and a bachelor's

-⌛ 8 years on the programming journey | 💼 Over 3 years in the job market 🚀
+💼 Over 4 years in the job market 🚀

 ## Expertise in